BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

+# Terms

+- Selective value = we need to choose it
+- Good = selective value + our control
+- Happiness = set of all goods

+# Positions

 - Reciprocity of the virtues - each virtue requires each of the others
 - Virtues not only necessary for happiness, but also are sufficient for happiness
 - Excercizing Wisdom (Rational Control) = Happiness